dgtlkitchen/vrf/PRD.md

 - Tests must cover transitions of `VrfParams.enabled` from `true -> false` and back:
   - When `enabled == false`, `ExtendVoteHandler` must stop producing VRF vote extensions, `VerifyVoteExtensionHandler` must ignore any non‑empty extensions for randomness, and `PreBlock` must not fail blocks due to VRF.
   - When `enabled` is re‑enabled, the handlers must resume their normal behavior, and blocks must again fail if required randomness is missing or invalid.
-- Additional tests should ensure that VRF consumers (precompile, keeper, gRPC queries) observe the correct behavior:
+- Additional tests should ensure that VRF consumers (keeper, gRPC queries) observe the correct behavior:
   - With `enabled == false`, all randomness APIs must behave as if no beacon exists for the block (revert / error), even if historical beacons remain in state.
   - With `enabled == true`, and a valid beacon written by PreBlock, randomness APIs must succeed.